Machara

-Machara (მაჭარა; Мачара) is a village in the Gulripshi District of Abkhazia.
+Machara (მაჭარა; Мачара Մաճարա) is a village in the Gulripshi District of Abkhazia.
+It is located on the Black Sea coast on the Machara River around 8km east from the capital Sukhum and around 2km from the district centre of Gulrypsh.

 Demographics

-At the time of the 2011 census, Machara had a population of 2,640.
+At the time of the 2011 census, the village of Machara had a population of 2,640.
 Of these, 66.8% were Armenian, 23.7% Abkhaz, 6.5% Russian, 1.0% Georgian, 0.8% Greek and 0.3% Ukrainian.
-The Abkhaz population has been increasing in recent years due to the settlement of repatriate families (usually from Turkey).
-On 30 May 2012, 37 repatriated members of the Abkhaz diaspora and their families received restored apartments in Machara.
+Due to the efforts on the State Committee of Repatriation of the Abkhazian Government, the Abkhaz population in the village has been increasing in recent years due to the resettlement of repatriate families of the Abkhazian Diaspora (Usually from Turkey and Syria).
+In 2024 and 2025, 48 Repatriated members of the Abkhaz Diaspora received keys to new apartments in the village of Machara.
+In the village of Machara this has been occurring since at least 2012, with on the 30 May 2012, 37 repatriated members of the Abkhaz diaspora and their families received restored apartments in Machara.
+Most of these apartments have went to repatriates from Turkey, Syria as well as small numbers from Karachay-Cherkessia and Adjara.